 Prolific producer Frank Spotnitz is getting another series on-air.
-CBS has given the green-light to Ransom, a thirteen episode thriller series starring Luke Roberts (Game Of Thrones) which hails from Spotnitz, his indie Big Light Production and David Vainola, TVWise has learned.
+CBS has given the green-light to Ransom, a thirteen episode thriller series starring Luke Roberts (Game Of Thrones) which hails from Spotnitz, his indie Big Light Productions and David Vainola, TVWise has learned.

 Ransom, which was co-commissioned by TF1 in France and Corus Global in Canada, was co-created by Spotnitz and Vainola and is inspired by the professional experiences of distinguished negotiator Laurent Combalbert and his partner Marwan Mery, who are considered to be among the top crisis negotiators in the world.
 Today, they travel around the globe to help multinational corporations and governmental agencies with complex negotiations and conflict resolution.